build-canaries/clj-cctray/README.md

 - `:server`
   A keyword representing the CI server the xml is coming from to allow any server specific parsing.
-Currently the only values that trigger specific parsing are `:go` and `:snap` any other values will result in this option being ignored.
+Currently the only values that trigger specific parsing are `:go`, `:snap` and `:circle` any other values will result in this option being ignored.

 - `:normalise`
   This will cause the given map keys (if they exist) to be normalised (see below for more details about normalisation).